-The law firm of Bradshaw, McCall & Westbrook, PLLC and its attorneys Andrew McCall, Chris Westbrook and Laura Millican (the law firm and the attorneys are collectively referred to as “the Law Firm”) represent First Texas Title Company, LLC (“the Title Company”) in all aspects of this real estate transaction (“this Transaction”).
+The Real Estate Law Firm of Bradshaw, McCall & Westbrook, PLLC and its attorneys Andrew McCall, Chris Westbrook and Laura Millican (the law firm and the attorneys are collectively referred to as “the Law Firm”) represent First Texas Title Company, LLC (“the Title Company”) in all aspects of this real estate transaction (“this Transaction”).
 The Law Firm is owned by the same attorneys as the Title Company, and the interests of the Title Company may be adverse to your interests in this Transaction.
 The Law Firm has a conflict of interest with you.
 You will be required to acknowledge at closing that you are not represented, in any way, by the Law Firm in this Transaction.

 Deeds $195 Note & Deed of Trust $275